Business case studies

 These case studies are aimed at members and students working in business.

 ICAEW case studies

-The case studies are illustrative and should be read in conjunction with the guidance contained in part A and part C of ICAEW's Code of Ethics.
+The case studies are illustrative and should be read in conjunction with the guidance contained in Part 1 and Part 2 of ICAEW's Code of Ethics.